CTristan/lobotomy-corporation-mods/CODE_ANALYSIS_RULE_EXCEPTIONS.md

     I would either need to duplicate a lot of methods or have adapter setup code in every Harmony Patch method; both options would be unmaintainable over the long run.
-* S3011: Reflection shouldn’t be used to increase accessibility of classes, methods, or fields
+* S3011: Reflection shouldn't be used to increase accessibility of classes, methods, or fields
   * We need to be able to see and modify private properties and methods since the game code doesn't have a public way to interact with them.